orion-research/coach/Tutorial_decision_process.md

 You can now restart the COACH local implementation, and check that the process menu works.

+## Decision service data storage

+Before starting to implement the different endpoint methods that do the actual work, it must be decided how data associated with the particular decision service should be stored in the case database.
+This needs to be done through the API of the root service, since the case database is hidden behind that service, and currently this API gives two options: either to store data as attributes of the case node, or as attributes of the alternatives.

+In the Pugh service, the data will consist of a list of criteria each associated with a weight.
+These will be stored as dictionaries with the criterium name as the key and weight as the value, in the attribute criteria of the case node.
+Further, the data consists of the rating of each alternative for each criteria, and this will be stored again as a dictionary in each alternative node, with criteria as keys and the actual ratings as values.

+Finally, it must be stored which alternative is the baseline, and we do that through an attribute in the case node.

 ## Select baseline dialogue and transitions

 To implement the selection of a baseline, a HTML template for the dialogue is needed: